n8ta/Herpetology/README.md

 # Herpetology
 HerpetologyPro is a *beta* tool to teach people to identify reptiles and amphibians in their area.
 The end goal is that if people aren't afraid of wildlife they won't harm it.
+It is a react front end reading from a ruby on rails API.
+AWS S3 is used for image serving.

 This is a largely largely crowd sourced project with users uploading their own photos and contributing to the pages on each species.
 The live version is hosted @ [herpetology.pro](https://herpetology.pro)